-Also, I added two extra stitches in order to create a selvage edge.
+I also added two extra stitches in order to create a selvage edge.
 It'll make it easier to seam the ends together.

-With first color cast on 86 sts using the long tail cast on or your preferred cast on.
+Cast on 86 sts using the long tail cast on or your preferred cast on.

 Work 7 rows of Seed stitch.
 For seed stitch knit as follows: